When does vapor pressure deficit drive or reduce evapotranspiration?: Introduction

 The ET response to changes in VPD alters water partitioning between the soil and atmosphere.
 If ecosystem plant response reduces ET with atmospheric drying then soil moisture will be better conserved.
 This represents a sensible evolutionary strategy to cope with aridity: save water for periods when atmospheric demand for water is relatively low, and atmospheric carbon can be accessed with a relatively smaller cost in water loss.
-If instead stomata were fully passive \citep [similar to soil pores, e.g. ][]{Or_2013}, increased atmospheric aridity would strongly reduce soil moisture \citep{Berg_2017}.
-This could further increase aridity as low soil moisture levels increases the Bowen ratio, leading to increased temperature and atmospheric drying \citep[][]{Bouchet_1963, Morton_1965, Brutsaert_1999, Ozdogan_2006, Salvucci_2013, Gentine_2016, Berg_2016}.
+If instead stomata were fully passive \cite<similar to soil pores, e.g. >[]{Or_2013}, increased atmospheric aridity would strongly reduce soil moisture \cite{Berg_2017}.
+This could further increase aridity as low soil moisture levels increases the Bowen ratio, leading to increased temperature and atmospheric drying \cite{Bouchet_1963, Morton_1965, Brutsaert_1999, Ozdogan_2006, Salvucci_2013, Gentine_2016, Berg_2016, Zhou_2019}.
 Therefore, passive regulation and a lack of soil moisture conservation does not seem to be a sensible strategy for plants from an evolutionary standpoint.

-As a counterpoint, one may argue that increases in ET with increasing VPD could increase the likelihood of precipitation \citep[e.g.,][]{Findell_2011}.
-However, increases in ET do not always guarantee an increased likelihood of precipitation, which depending on environmental conditions could cause a decrease in the likelihood of precipitation \citep[][]{Gentine_2013}.
-Furthermore, any increases in precipitation are likely to be non-local, such that plants giving up water to the atmosphere are not guaranteed to reap the benefits of water returned from the atmosphere to the soil.
-Using this subjective logic, from an ecosystem evolutionary perspective, water stored in soil seems to be worth much more than the chance of water returned as precipitation.
+This simplified logic explains generally why plants evolved to respond to VPD, but also excludes many details and special cases \cite<e.g. plant to plant interaction, thermal regulation with transpiration, and highly specialized photosynthesis strategies like Crassulacean acid metabolism photosynthesis; see>[]{Brooker_2006, Lin_2017, Cushman_2001}.